 A deep learning model trained with Feature generation overview and configuration (FG) and EasyRec.
 The processor caches item features in memory and optimizes feature transformation and inference for improved scoring performance.
-You can use FeatureStore to manage online and real-time features.
-The solution integrates with the PAI-Rec recommendation system development platform to connect training, feature changes, and inference optimization.
-Combined with the PAI-Rec DPI engine, it enables quick integration of model deployment and online services.
+FeatureStore manages online and real-time features.
+The solution integrates with PAI-Rec recommendation system development platform to connect training, feature changes, and inference optimization.
+Combined with PAI-Rec DPI engine, it enables quick integration of model deployment and online services.

-A model trained with EasyRec or TensorFlow.
-Feature Generator is not required.
+A model trained with EasyRec or TensorFlow without Feature Generator.

-Feature Generator: The feature engineering module (FG) ensures consistency between offline and online feature processing, based on Taobao's feature engineering solutions.
+Feature Generator: Feature engineering module (FG) that ensures consistency between offline and online feature processing.

-TFModel: Loads the Saved_Model file exported by EasyRec and uses Blade to optimize inference on CPUs and GPUs.
+TFModel: Loads Saved_Model files exported by EasyRec and uses Blade to optimize CPU and GPU inference.

-Feature instrumentation and incremental model update modules: Used for real-time training scenarios.
+Feature instrumentation and incremental model update modules: Support real-time training scenarios.
 For more information, see Real-time training.

 Limitations

-CPU inference is supported only on general-purpose instance families g6, g7, and g8 that use Intel CPUs.
+CPU inference: Supported only on general-purpose instance families g6, g7, and g8 with Intel CPUs.

 For more information, see General-purpose (g series).